Cray-HPE/docs-csm/install/csm-install/README.md

 ### 6. Upgrade Ceph and enable `Smartmon` metrics on storage NCNs

+> **IMPORTANT** If performing a fresh install of CSM 1.4.0 or 1.4.1, then skip this step.
+> This step should only be done during installs of CSM 1.4 patch version 1.4.2 or later.

 Now that all management nodes have joined the Kubernetes cluster, Ceph should be upgraded and `Smartmon` metrics should be enabled on Storage NCNs.

 See [Upgrade Ceph and enable `Smartmon` metrics on storage nodes](../upgrade_ceph_enable_smartmon.md).